Photo by Olga Danylenko / Shutterstock

 HIDDEN LAKE OVERLOOK | Glacier National Park, Montana

-No visit to Glacier National Park would be complete without traversing the Hidden Lake Overlook trail.
+No visit to Glacier National Park would be complete without traversing the Hidden Lake Overlook trail, truly one of the best hiking spots in the world.
 The less-than-three-mile hike rewards trekkers with views of alpine meadows, referred to as the Hanging Gardens.
 Hikers also get to gaze at pristine mountains and Hidden Lake.
 Trekkers can enjoy watching the antics of goats, ground squirrels, bighorn sheep and other types of wildlife in the region.
 Visitors to Glacier National Park should consider staying at The Firebrand Hotel in Whitefish, Montana.
 With luxury beds and a spa offering customized facials, The Firebrand Hotel is a great place to relax and reenergize after a long day touring Glacier National Park.

 Photo by Boylosco / Shutterstock